• Skip to primary navigation

 Notes

-Note1: Most people also include about 1 cup of purslane in fattoush.
-I did not include it in the recipe as my kids do not like it.
-If you cannot find arugula you can use watercress or baby arugula.
+• Most people also include about 1 cup of purslane in fattoush.
+If you cannot find it you can use watercress or baby arugula or you can do as I did and skip it.

-Note2: You can also use scallions instead.
-Trim ends and cut both wite and green parts into thin strips.
+• You can also use green onions instead of red onions.
+Trim ends and cut both white and green parts into thin strips.

 Nutrition